lohitpt252003/DATA/README.md

 - `problems`: Contains information about the coding problems.
 - `submissions`: Contains user submissions for the problems.
 - `users`: Contains information about the users.
+- `solutions`: Contains official solutions for the problems.

 ## Directory Structure